-- Average scholarly activity per fellow in 2015 class: 18 presentations, 16 publications and 18 abstracts.
-See selected fellow publications.
+- Average scholarly activity per fellow in 2015 class: 18 presentations, 16 publications, and 18 abstracts.

 - Fellows average 6 to 10 Mayo-sponsored trips for scientific presentations, with a yearly regional attendance trip per trainee and one trip for attendance per trainee during the second or third year.

 - Access to Olmsted County, Minnesota, patient database in order to perform population-based studies.

 - During fellowship, fellows spend on average:

 - 22% in the inpatient setting

 - 22% performing procedures